learngermanghana/email/README.md

 - Mark tasks complete from an interactive checklist.

 Tasks persist in Firestore under the `tasks` collection with fields `description`, `assignee`, `week` (ISO date), and `completed`.
 Configure `st.secrets["firebase"]` for database access.
 If SMTP details are provided in `st.secrets`, assignees receive email notifications when tasks are created or updated.

+## Social Media Templates

+Run `streamlit run social_templates.py` to manage reusable social media templates.

+The page lets you:

+- Save template title, platform, and content.
+- View existing templates in a table.
+- Delete templates you no longer need.

+Templates persist in Firestore under the `templates` collection with fields `title`, `platform`, and `content`.